-- Our customers- In FY2019, we held a series of strategic meetings with key customers and obtained feedback in the following areas:

-- 1) Performance on delivery programmes.

-- 2) Planned customer procurements.

-- 3) Direction of customers' strategy.

-- Our people- In FY2019, we spent time working with staff to understand specific ideas on how

-to better provide them tools to perform their roles and how to improve staff attraction and
+- Our customers- In FY2020, we held a series of strategic meetings with key customers and obtained feedback in the following areas: - 1) Performance on delivery programmes. - 2) Planned customer procurements. - 3) Direction of customers' strategy. - Our people- In FY2020, we spent time working with staff to support them in working remotely and in this transition and through the challenges of the COVID pandemic.
+We continued to work to understand specific issues and the ideas to leverage such hybrid working and thinking ahead to how to improve staff attraction and retention. - Our wider workforce- In FY2020, key engagements related to:

-retention.

-- Our wider workforce- In FY2019, key engagements related to: - 1) Ensuring compliance for example with our export controls policies. - 2) Preparation for the changes to IR35 legislation (originally planned to become effective in April 2020 but postponed owing to COVID-19). - Our partners and suppliers- Good examples of open dialogue with our supply chain and partners in FY2019 include: - 1) Discussions related to teaming to support a strategically important bid in a competitive landscape. - 2) Separate conversations with key suppliers who were anticipating entering an acquisition process and who engaged with us as early as reasonably possible in recognition of the strength of our relationship. - Our communities- We have received strong and positive feedback particularly from schools involved in the Cyber Centurion and Space Camp activities, and remain convinced that this is fundamentally consistent with our objective be an advocate and champion for STEM development in the UK.
+- 1) Assuring safe working practices were in place on site or away from sight in line with NG Policy and UK Government guidance with regard to COVID-19. - 2) Ensuring compliance for example with our export controls policies. - 3) Preparation for the changes to IR35 legislation (originally planned to become effective in April 2020 but postponed owing to COVID-19). - Our partners and suppliers- Good examples of open dialogue with our supply chain and partners in FY2020 include: - 1) Discussions related to teaming to support a strategically important bid in a competitive landscape. - 2) Separate conversations with key suppliers who were anticipating entering an acquisition process and who engaged with us as early as reasonably possible in recognition of the strength of our relationship. - Our communities- We have received strong and positive feedback particularly from schools involved in the Cyber Centurion programme, despite the programme having to be hosted virtually.
+We remain convinced that this is fundamentally consistent with our objective be an advocate and champion for STEM development in the UK.